 Nursing homes are subject to unannounced annual on-site health inspections or surveys.
 Surveyors are looking for health and safety problems within the facility, and they issue deficiencies based on their findings.
 The Survey star rating is based on the number, scope, and severity of the deficiencies.

-Read more about SurveySeveral studies have shown that increased Staffing leads to better patient outcomes.
-As such, the Staffing star rating is based on the number of hours logged by nurses each day, adjusted for the number and clinical complexity of the residents they're caring for.
+Read more about SurveySeveral studies have shown that higher Staffing levels and more engaged staff lead to better patient outcomes.
+As such, the Staffing star rating is based on both the number of hours logged by nurses each day and how well the home retains its staff.

 The Quality star rating is based on a facility's performance in more than a dozen measures of patient health and well being, covering both long-stay and short-stay (rehab) residents.